Pints, Pounds, & Pâté

 • Privacy Policy & Contact

-As one of the most-visited cities in the world, being a tourist in Paris, especially a first-time visitor, can be quite an undertaking, no matter your level of tourism expertise!
-Check out the top tourist mistakes in Paris - so you can avoid them!
+As one of the most-visited cities in the world, being a tourist in Paris, especially a first-time visitor, can be intimidating, no matter your level of tourism expertise!
+Check out the top tourist mistakes in Paris - so you can avoid them.

 Concerned about tourist mistakes in Paris?